davpoolechem/JuliaChem.jl/README.md

 can build JuliaChem.jl as follows.

 1. Install the dependencies.
 There are four external dependencies upon which JuliaChem.jl relies:
-  1. Eigen
+  - Eigen
-  2. Boost
+  - Boost
-  3. LibInt
+  - LibInt
-  4. libcxxwrap-julia
+  - libcxxwrap-julia

 2. Define the following environmental variables:

-a.
-EIGEN_ROOT=/path/to/eigen/directory
+  - EIGEN_ROOT=/path/to/eigen/directory
-b.
-BOOST_ROOT=/path/to/boost/directory
+  - BOOST_ROOT=/path/to/boost/directory
-c.
-LIBINT_ROOT=/path/to/libint/directory
+  - LIBINT_ROOT=/path/to/libint/directory
-d.
-JLCXX_ROOT=/path/to/libcxxwrap-julia/directory
+  - JLCXX_ROOT=/path/to/libcxxwrap-julia/directory

 3. Install JuliaChem.jl: